Theaoig/ssas/readme.md

 ## Intorduction

-This is a PyToch implementation of [A Novel Self-supervised Learning Task Designed for Anomaly Segmentation](), it contains two mainly parts, Pseudo Mask Generator and Anomaly Fegmentation Framework, as shown in next:
+This is a PyToch implementation of [A Novel Self-supervised Learning Task Designed for Anomaly Segmentation](), it contains two mainly parts, Pseudo Mask Generator and Anomaly Segmentation Framework, as shown in next:

 **Pseudo Mask Generator:**